fastai/course-v3/docs/index.md

 ### Jupyter notebook

-Once you've finished the steps in one of the guide above, you'll be presented with a screen like this.
+Once you've finished the steps in one of the guides above, you'll be presented with a screen like this.

 <img alt="" src="/images/jupyter.png" class="screenshot">